webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

 ==== 3.3.1.
 Application servers ====

 An app server should have deployed one or more web application virtual host.
 This should not be impacted by whether application A is also present with application B on the same node.
-It is a current issue which causes some false-positive errors in the logs and creates unneeded noise.
+It is a current issue, which causes some false-positive errors in the logs and creates unneeded noise.

 :'''Provisioning:'''